jboelter/autoexec/README.md

 **Usage**

 	autoexec
-		-c, --cmd="": the exec to run
+	  -c="": the exec to run
-		-h, --help=false: display the help
+	  -h=false: display the help
-		-p, --path="": the path to monitor
+	  -p="": the path to monitor
-		-s, --suffix="": the file suffix to monitor
+	  -s="": the file suffix to monitor
-		-v, --verbose=false: verbose output
+	  -v=false: verbose output

 Inspired by github.com/ryanslade/goautotest